Flash floods: What funders need to know

 A study earlier in 2025 rated Texas as the U.S. state most at risk for a disaster this year, such as a wildfire, tornado or flood.
 But knowing there is a risk doesn’t mean we envision an event like the extreme flooding on the Guadalupe River over Fourth of July weekend.
 This flooding was fast-moving, unexpected, grew quickly, and was both destructive and deadly.

-CDP Program Officer for Domestic Funds Cari Cullen will moderate the discussion.
+CDP Program Officer for Domestic Funds Cari Cullen moderate the discussion and panelists included:

-This webinar will be co-sponsored by Giving Compass, PEAK Grantmaking, National Voluntary Organizations Active in a Disaster, United Philanthropy Forum and Philanthropy New York
+This webinar was co-sponsored by Giving Compass, PEAK Grantmaking, National Voluntary Organizations Active in a Disaster, United Philanthropy Forum, Philanthropy New York, Black Emergency Management Association, The Funders Network and Council on Foundations

 Photo: First responders conduct search and rescue efforts in Texas, July 9, 2025.
 Credit: Texas Division of Emergency Management via X